Monthly Archives: October 2017

 “It forces you to examine familiar principles and seemingly reliable sayings”

 One such confidant that withers under the scrutiny of Hitch’s suffering is Nietzsche.
 His famous maxim “What doesn’t kill you makes you stronger” is a load of bilge!
 Hitch’s battle with cancer had only made him weaker, not stronger.
-Was a pillar starting to crumble?
-Maybe.
+Maybe the solid bedrock of Nietzschen thought upon which countless atheist’s have build their systems has a few cracks?
+Hitchens is honest enough to point out a couple of them.

-On Prayer: The idea of prayer disgusts him.
-He mentions a statistic from some non-footnoted study about how prayer makes things worse – and then moves on.
-I give him a pass for his poor scholarship since he was dying when he wrote it.
-Who has time to check facts when any day could be your last?
+Even in death, the idea of prayer disgusts him.
+He mentions one statistic from some non-footnoted study about how prayer makes things worse – and then moves on.
+I guess I have to give him a pass for his poor scholarship since he was dying when he wrote it, but it is frustrating from a truth standpoint.
+Does prayer help?
+Countless legions of people from the beginning of time to this very day would enthusiastically say it does.
+The weight of all this counter evidence is dismissed in one opinionated stroke, and the matter concluded with Hitchens saying:

-He reminds me of Monsieur Thénardier in Les Miserables
+Hitchens above statement reminds me of Monsieur Thénardier’s line in the famous musical Les Miserables

 “And the God of Heaven, he don’t interfere, cause he’s dead as the stiffs at my feet, I raise my eyes to the heavens and only the moon, the harvest moon shines down…”

-That’s one way to look at life, I guess, but why would you?
-“Because, it’s the truth!” is the loud bombastic response I’m imagining.
+That’s certainly one way to look at life, but why would you?
+“Because, it’s the truth!” is the loud bombastic response that Hitchen’s championed his whole life.
+It’s the cold hard reality of our existence, it might be unpalatable but it’s true.
 Is it?
 We are all of faith.
-Hitch believed his story of rugged materialism and reason alone to the bitter end – it was his faith story.
-For me I’m picking Jean Val Jean over Monsieur Thenaridier, thank you very much.
+Hitch believed his story of materialistic naturalism and reason alone seemingly to the bitter end – but we must all acknowledge that it was his faith story.
+In the Les Miserable classic there was another faith story, different from Monsieur Thénardier, different from Hitchens, it was a better story, It was Jean Val Jean’s story.

 “With infinite life comes an infinite list of relatives… sons never escape from the shadows of their fathers.
 Nor do daughters of their mothers.
 No one ever comes into his own…such is the cost of immortality.
 No person is whole.
 No person is free.”

-On Doubt: He curses any god who would punish “irreconcilable doubt”.
+Hitchens curses any god who would punish “irreconcilable doubt”.
 To which I would say, God is not anti-doubt – he is pro-faith.
-The faithful enter in not because they are doubt free: they enter in because their hope manages to overshadow their doubt.
+The faithful enter in not because they are doubt free: they enter in because their hope manages ever so slightly to overshadow’s their doubt.

 This book seeks to create in us the compelling need to stop our busyness by taking regular breaks.
 Buchanan contends that a persons very health depends upon adherence to this ancient practice known as Sabbath rest.
 It’s a simple read, with a simple point, but it comes with bucket loads of quote worthy material some of which is listed below.
 I loved this book, it is wholly appropriate for anyone who is distracted, busy and stuck in the rat race.